 What discounts is TGC bringing to the table?

-We're offering a $5 discount without any bulk purchases.
-So if one person buys a game during the sale, they get $5 off the price of the game.
+We're offering the initial discount without any bulk purchases.
+So if one person buys a game during the sale, they get up to $5 off the price of the game.
 Plus, we are taking no commission on the sale price.
 The designer gets their full profit per copy.